MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/4 - CreateFirstImage.md

 * \<BasePackages>: Packages that you always included in your images, for example, your base app.
 * \<Features>\\\<OEM>: Other individual packages that might be specific to a particular product design.

 The Feature Merger tool generates the required feature identifier packages that are required for servicing the device.
 Run this tool whenever any changes are made to the FM files.
 After you change OEM FM or OEM COMMON FM files, run Buildfm oem.
-After you change bspfm files, run buildfm bsp **< bspname >**.
+After you change bspfm files, run **buildfm bsp \<bspname>**.

 ## Creating the image: ImgGen and image configuration file (OEMInput.xml)
-To create the final image, you'll use the imggen tool with an image configuration file, OEMInput.xml file.
+To create the final image, you'll use the **imggen** tool with an image configuration file, **OEMInput.xml file**.

 These are the same tools used to create Windows 10 Mobile images.
 To learn more, see OEMInput file contents.

 The image configuration file lists:
 * The feature manifests (FMs) and the packages that you want to install from each one.
 * An SoC chip identifier, which is used to help set up the device partitions.
-The supported values for socare defined in the corresponding bspfm.xml, under <devicelayoutpackages>.
+The supported values for socare defined in the corresponding **bspfm.xml**, under \<devicelayoutpackages>.
 * A Device identifier, which is used to select the device layout.
-The supported values for device are defined in the corresponding bspfm.xml, under <oemdeviceplatformpackages>.
+The supported values for device are defined in the corresponding **bspfm.xml**, under <oemdeviceplatformpackages>.
 * The ReleaseType (either Production or Test).

     Retail builds: We recommend creating retail images early on in your development process to verify that everything will work when you are ready to ship.